-SQUID is a Proxy server and also used for web filtering.
+Squid is the most popular Proxy server for Linux systems.
+It also used for the web filtering.
 Its widely used for increasing web server speed by caching repeated data.

-This article will help you to Install and Configure SQUID Proxy Server on CentOS/RHEL Linux systems.
+This article will help you to Install and Configure SQUID Proxy Server on CentOS, Redhat and Fedora Linux systems.

-Squid by default run on port 3128.
+Squid default runs on port 3128.
 If you want to start squid on different port, Edit squid configuration file and change http_port value.
 For example we are changing squid to run on port 8080.

 acl blocksite1 dstdomain yahoo.com acl blocksite2 dstdomain www.rediff.com http_access deny blocksite1 http_access deny blocksite2